 Authentic communities of the Garifuna people maintaining traditional drumming, language, and cuisine on the Caribbean coast

-What is the best time of year to visit attractions in Honduras?
+When is the best season to visit attractions in Honduras?

 December to April (dry season) offers the best overall conditions — minimal rain, clear skies, and comfortable temperatures.
 Bay Islands diving is excellent year-round.
 Rainy season (June-October) is lush and green but hiking trails can be muddy.